-Each residence hall has a Resident Director who are full-time professionals with at least a master's degree living in each complex.
-The RD manages the day-to-day operations of residential complex, supervises RAs, and oversee all residence education efforts and conduct issues.
-RDs are available as a resource to resident is a variety of ways, such as: assisting with facilities concerns; providing mediation and follow up for roommate, resident, and community issues; and supporting resident academic endeavors.
+Each residence hall has a Resident Director who is a full-time professional with at least a master's degree living in each complex.
+The RD manages the day-to-day operations of residential complexes, supervises RAs, and oversees all residence education efforts and conduct issues.
+RDs are available as a resource to residents in a variety of ways, such as: assisting with facilities concerns; providing mediation and follow up for roommate, resident, and community issues; and supporting resident academic endeavors.

-- Assistant Directors for Residence Education or Academic Initiatives - o Work with and supervise Resident Directors.
-Additionally, they work with the development and implementation of our residential curriculum. - Maintenance and Custodial Staff - Maintenance and Custodial Staff are dedicated to providing safe, clean, and comfortable residential facilities.
-In addition to maintaining and cleaning common spaces, the custodial and maintenance staffs respond to maintenance requests submitted in Manage My Housing when damages or items need repair in your assigned space.
+- Assistant Directors for Residence Education or Academic Initiatives - Work with and supervise Resident Directors.
+Additionally, they work with the development and implementation of our residential curriculum. - Maintenance and Custodial Staff - Maintenance and Custodial Staff provide safe, clean, and comfortable residential facilities.
+In addition to maintaining and cleaning common spaces, the custodial and maintenance staff respond to maintenance requests submitted in Manage My Housing when damage or items need repair in your assigned space.
 These staff members also complete preventative maintenance and respond to emergencies. - Administrative Services Staff - The full-time and student staff members on the Administrative Services team oversee business operations in the University Housing office, administer Manage My Housing, and manage incoming and outgoing communications via phone, email, website, and social media.
 This team collaborates with Resident Directors in managing assignments, occupancy, room changes, and a variety of other services such as room selections, exemption and release requests, and accommodations.